vt19951123/Qt_TodoList/README.md

 - Click the "✕" button to remove an individual task
 - Click "Delete All Completed Task" to remove all completed tasks at once

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-*Add your license information here*

 ## Acknowledgements